latnikov/latnikov/README.md

 - 🔭 Currently I'm working in KODIUM
 - 🌱 Learning JavaScript
 - 👯 I’m looking for study advices and code-reviews
-- 🥅 2020 Goal: become a junior-frontend developer

 ### Connect with me: